onap/dcaegen2/docs/sections/services/ves-openapi-manager/deployment.rst

 1) Mounting ConfigMap with mapping file under */app/schema-map.json* path.
 2) Proper setting environment variables to values described in section *Environment variables*.
 Mapping file path is set to point to mounted file and SDC BE URL is set to internal port available only from Kubernetes cluster.
 3) Setting Readiness check.
-It waits for other ONAP components to start: SDC BE, Message Router.
+It waits for other ONAP components to start: SDC BE, Kafka.
 VES OpenAPI Manager Pod will not start until they are not ready.

 Local deployment
 ----------------